Psionic-Sorcerer/github_tutorial/tutorial.md

 # Conclusion

-This tutorial contains the fundamentals needed to get started with collaborative development on GitHub but further skills are needed to become more proficient.
-The next steps that could be taken in that regard are the following:
+This tutorial contains the fundamentals needed to get started with collaborative development on GitHub, but further skills are needed to become more proficient.
+The next steps that could be taken in that regard incldue the following:

 - Reverting to earlier versions of the repo
 - Learning to set permissions for approving pull requests